Toni-d-e-v/Toni-d-e-v/README.md

 # hey, i'm toni 👋

-blockchain dev from bosnia. i build things that (mostly) work.
+blockchain dev from hercegovina (bosnia). i build things that (mostly) work.

 been in crypto since the early days - started by breaking stuff, now i try to build stuff that doesn't break. still do some pentesting when i get bored.
 #### **Superteam Balkan** Member